MiaoDX/node_robots/promisify-johnny-five/README.md

+**NOTE**

+Maybe I totally misunderstand the difference between `query` and `read`, so what I am doing can be totally wrong.
+Back to it tomorrow.

 Examples to promisify the `johnny-five` with ES7 `async/await`.

 The ability to read pin value asynchronously will really relieve me of the burden when writing code according to the value, a long and nested callback can make people crazy.
 Luckily, ES7 have supported `async/await`!
 Just write the program as run with `--harmony`: